Ulfeldt

-The House of Ulfeldt is the name of an old and distinguished Danish-German noble family.
+The House of Ulfeldt is an old and distinguished Dano-German noble family from Funen.
+The oldest known members of the family lived in 12th century.
 The family was represented by several royal Danish councilors during the 15th and 16th century, when the family was among the most influential in Denmark.

 History

 The family was first mentioned in a written document from 1186, with the name Strange, but in the 16th century they began to call themselves Ulfeldt after the family coat of arms.
 Family members held the title of Count in Denmark and Imperial Count within the Holy Roman Empire, but went extinct in male line in 1769.